TeriusProject/adf/README.md

 sudo make cpp_install
 ```

 This will install a **dynamic** library on your system, as well as its header file.
 As of now, these scripts unfortunately just works on macOS, and probably some versions of GNU/Linux or other UNIX-like systems.
-We are planning to extend the compatibility to windows too (see Further developments section later on).
+We are planning to extend the compatibility to MS Windows too (see Further developments section later on).

 > **_NOTE:_** For newer version of macOS, you have to set the environment variable `export DYLD_INSERT_LIBRARIES=/usr/local/lib`.
 See the example rule in the Makefile (`api/cc/Makefile`).